Joe Gibbs Racing in the NASCAR O'Reilly Auto Parts Series: Car No. 20 history

 After he moved to the 18, Gibbs was replaced by Mike Bliss and Rockwell Automation came aboard as a sponsor.
 Bliss had eight Top 5s and fourteen Top 10s, finishing 10th in points.
-In 2004, he pulled off a win at Lowe's Motor Speedway and had three poles with six Top 5s and fourteen Top 10s to finish fifth in the point standings.
+In 2004, he pulled off a win at Charlotte and had three poles with six Top 5s and fourteen Top 10s to finish fifth in the point standings.